Gageperrin/it-notes/it-topics/cissp.md

 3. COSO - a definition to essential enterprise risk management components, reviewing ERM principles and concepts
 4. ISACA Risk IT Framework - ISACA's Risk IT Framework contains guidelines and practices for risk optimization, security, and business value.
 It aligns with COBIT.

+Control Obbjectives for Information and Related Technology (COBIT) is another seucrity control framework for IT security best practices with six key principles of governance:
+1. Provide Stakeholder Value
+2. Holistic Approach
+3. Dynamic Governance System
+4. Governance Distinct from Management
+5. Tailored to Enterprise Needs
+6. End-to-End Governance System

 For the CISSP exam, NIST SP 800-37 Rev. 2 should be the focus.
 1. Prepare to execute the RMF
 2. Categorize Information Systems